-Large apartment complexes or high rise apartments are the single most common housing type in Fairbanks, accounting for 30.90% of the city's housing units.
-Other types of housing that are prevalent in Fairbanks include single-family detached homes ( 30.04%), duplexes, homes converted to apartments or other small apartment buildings ( 21.30%), and a few row houses and other attached homes ( 16.97%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+Single-family detached homes are the single most common housing type in Fairbanks, accounting for 30.59% of the city's housing units.
+Other types of housing that are prevalent in Fairbanks include large apartment complexes or high rise apartments ( 28.66%), duplexes, homes converted to apartments or other small apartment buildings ( 23.26%), and a few row houses and other attached homes ( 16.47%).

 Notably, Fairbanks's appreciation rate in the latest quarter is one of the lowest in America.

-Relative to Alaska, our data show that Fairbanks's latest annual appreciation rate is higher than 70% of the other cities and towns in Alaska.
+Relative to Alaska, our data show that Fairbanks's latest annual appreciation rate is lower than 70% of the other cities and towns in Alaska.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Fairbanks differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Fairbanks - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Fairbanks real estate investment or home purchase decisions.

 |$540,001 - $810,000||2.4|

 |$432,001 - $540,000||2.2|